Virgin Gorda

 • Little Dix Bay

-Home to the famous luxury resort, originally founded by Laurance Rockefeller.
-The beach here is in a magnificent setting behind it’s own coral reef in a perfect cove.
-The cove is flanked by two mountains that tumble into the sea as rocky headlands.
+This place is home to the famous luxury resort founded by renowned American conservationist Laurance Rockefeller.
+The beach here is in a magnificent setting behind a coral reef in a perfect cove.
+Two mountains that tumble into the sea as rocky headlands flank the cove.

 • Long Bay